cqcallaw/openbsd-router/README.md

 ```

 ## Firewall Rules for 6in4 Tunneling
 The 6in4 tunnel generates [Protocol 41](https://simple.wikipedia.org/wiki/Protocol_41) traffic, which isn't passed by basic pf rulesets.
-Protocol 41 traffic can be passed with an update to `/etc/pf.conf` of the following form:
+Protocol 41 traffic can be passed by updating `/etc/pf.conf` with rules of the following form:
 ```
 tunnel = "<HE IPv4 endpoint>"
 wan = "<WAN interface>"